 How to learn longboard pumping

-That’s no secret : learning how to pump on your longboard requires practice, practice, practice.
+It’s no secret: learning how to pump on your longboard requires practice, practice, practice.
 Many longboarders start to physically get a feel for the right mechanics after 15 or 20 miles of going at it.

 Depending on your skills and riding frequency, it may take weeks of practicing and building the right muscles before you really get your longboard to pump, particularly if you’re using typical beginner board, that is a drop deck board on the longer side with both trucks equally turny.
 See the section on pumping setup further below.